ryanorendorff/medical-imaging-nix/src/medical-imaging-nix.md

 ::: incremental

 - It is easy to spend a lot of time on packaging something when it is not defined in nixpkgs.
+But you get a reproducible build for your work!
 - Software is not always forthcoming with all of its assumptions on the system state.
 - Some code (especially proprietary) is too hard to wrap.
 You can use docker/virtualbox as escape hatches to work on your main goal.
-- You will have a great understanding of your dependencies; those dependencies will be documented in the process of becoming nix expressions.
+- You will end up a great understanding of your dependencies; those dependencies will be documented in the process of becoming nix expressions.